-To be successful you need to offer something special.
-Your unique selling proposition (USP) could be in any aspect of the business.
-Some plumbing business UPS examples are:
+To be successful, you need to offer something special.
+Your unique selling proposition (USP) could be related to any aspect of your business.
+Some plumbing business USP examples are:

 - Reliability guarantee

 - Qualified local expert

 - Gas safe registered

 - Discount for elderly or military (or whatever your favored group is)

 - Specialists in kitchen and bathroom fitting

 - No call-out charge

 - Free consultation/estimate

 - 18-month guarantee on all work